-The Developmental Reading track consists of 11 courses in a 30 semester hour program that can provide an educator with a reading endorsement on the teaching license and prepares the teacher or administrator to be a competent professional and leader in reading development.
+The Developmental Reading specialization consists of 11 courses in a 30 semester hour program that can provide an educator with a reading endorsement on the teaching license and prepares the teacher or administrator to be a competent professional and leader in reading development.
 The program provides practical, hands-on learning experiences in teaching and leading in a distinctively Christian manner.
 Coursework focuses on specific strategies for assessing and addressing literacy development and instruction in a school.
 Courses and field hours provide experience in developing instructional strategies for an elementary literacy program.
 Additional focus is on working with professionals and parents to maximize literacy development opportunities for children.

 COURSES OFFERED IN 15-WEEK SEMESTERS AND 8-WEEK SUMMER TERMS.